fakefs/fakefs/README.markdown

 FakeFS internally uses the `Pathname` and `FileUtils` constants.
 If you use these in your app, be certain you're properly requiring them and not counting on FakeFS' own require.

+As of v0.5.0, FakeFS's current working directory (i.e. `Dir.pwd`) is independent of the real working directory.
+Previously if the real working directory were, for example, `/Users/donovan/Desktop`, then FakeFS would use that as the fake working directory too, even though it most likely didn't exist.
+This caused all kinds of subtle bugs.
+Now the default working directory is the only thing that is guaranteed to exist, namely the root (i.e. `/`).
+This may be important when upgrading from v0.4.x to v0.5.x, especially if you depend on the real working directory while using FakeFS.

 Speed?